The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

 \subsubsection{What processes contribute to the solar wind acceleration?}

 Solar wind theory is well developed \citep{Parker2010, Lemaire2010}, and the overall structure of the heliosphere and its global solar boundary conditions are reasonably well understood from missions such as Helios, Ulysses and SOHO \citep[e.g. ][]{McComas2003}.
-Large coronal holes produce steady streams of fast solar wind, and their plasma originates in the expanding magnetic funnels in coronal holes \citep{Tu2005}.
-Streams of very variable slow wind originate from the streamer belt \citep{Abbo2016}.
-However, the details of acceleration processes of individual solar wind streams at the Sun are still unclear.
+During years of low solar activity, large polar coronal holes produce steady streams of fast solar wind with well-developed Alfv\'enic turbulence \citep{Bruno2013}, and their plasma originates in the expanding magnetic funnels in coronal holes \citep{Tu2005}.
+Slow wind flows originate from lower latitudes, in particular in the streamer belt \citep{Abbo2016}.
+During years of high solar activity, fast and slow wind can be observed at any latitude \citep{McComas2008}.
+Simple thermally-driven models are not able to explain fast solar wind speeds for reasonable values of the coronal temperature \citep{Parker1965, Hansteen2012, Halekas2022}, so additional acceleration mechanism is required.

+The classical dichotomy between fast and slow solar wind is defined by wind speed measurements, which do not reveal the full picture.
+A more physical classification may distinguish a steady Alfv\'enic wind \citep{Belcher1971}, which may be fast or slow \citep{DAmicis2015} depending on the expansion factor of the magnetic field \citep[e.g. ][]{Wang2024, Ngampoopun2025}, and a variable slow wind with non-Alfv\'enic fluctuations \citep[e.g.][]{Belcher1971, Schwenn1990, Viall2015}.
+Alfv\'enic fluctuations are believed to originate via magnetic reconnection in the super-granulation network \citep{Axford1999}, or via photospheric motions \citep{Cranmer2005}.
+They propagate upward, with wave dissipation through a turbulent cascade contributing to plasma heating, and wave pressure providing additional solar wind acceleration \citep[e.g.][]{Cranmer2007}.

+Another important consequence of photospheric magnetoconvection is the generation of small-scale jets due to interchange reconnection between open and closed field lines \citep{Raouafi2023}.
+Jets abundantly appear in the regions of mixed small-scale magnetic polarities that become visible in the magnetograms with the highest spatial resolution and sensitivity \citep{WangJ2022}.
+Small-scale jets were found to contribute significant amounts of mass and energy fluxes to the Alfv\'enic wind \citep{Raouafi2023, Chitta2023a}.
+Observations of EUV jets at the highest spatio-temporal resolution demonstrated their contributions to both fast and slow Alfv\'enic winds \citep{Chitta2025}.